martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Assisted Digital – what it is and how to do it well.md

   - /assisted-digital-what-it-is-and-how-to-do-it-well/
 ---

-# Assisted Digital – what it is and how to do it well

 ## What is Assisted Digital?

 There will always be people who won’t or can’t use digital services: